What to Use for Rabbit Bedding?

 The moment that you know the different types of rabbit bedding that you can choose from, you will be able to choose one that will be best for you, your rabbit, and your wallet.

 These are the top choices that you can consider using, and that will be safe to use for your rabbit.

 This is one of the best options that you can choose for your rabbit.
 To have a fleece bedding or cage lining that is washable.
 This is going to save a lot on replacing the bedding because it is washable.

 However, this means that you need to wash the bedding on are a regular basis.
 This is a cheap option, but regular cleaning is essential.

 This is a great option for smaller rabbits that are still getting cold during the colder days.
 Remember that small rabbits normally live underground.
 Where it is warm and safe.
 So, this is a great option for them.

 In most cases, this is what is used as rabbit bedding.
 Aspen is cheap, easy to replace and it is eco-friendly.
 However, it doesn’t absorb as great as other options, and it can become smelly if you don’t clean the cage and replace the aspen on a regular basis.

 It can also be messy if you are putting too much aspen in the cage.
 This is a cheap option and used on a regular basis.
 But, it isn’t the best option and the most comfortable for your rabbit-pet.

 This is really a great choice.
 It is super absorbent, and it protects against odor.
 This might be a bit more expensive, but this is a great option if you have your rabbit cage inside the home and you are looking for bedding that will protect your home from smelling like a zoo.

 The paper pellets aren’t as hard to find as what you might think.
-Most pet shops are selling the paper pellets, or you can purchase it online.
+Most pet shops are selling paper pellets, or you can purchase them online.
 There are different makes and different prices, so finding the one that will be best for you, is easy.